nikita-kazakov/nikita-kazakov.github.io/_posts/2014-10-14-why-i-dont-make-promises.md

 Why not just forgo using the word ‘promise’ and simply say what you intend to do and keep that intention.
 If you feel like there’s doubt as to whether you can deliver on it, say that.
 What’s a promise anyways?
 Does that translate to **your word \*Extra Strength\***?
 Your word should be good enough to convey integrity, which in this case is following through on what you said you’ll do.

-> _Your word means a lot.
-If you’re a man of your word and come through with what you say, people will notice a trend in your character and actions. — Nikita_
+Your word means a lot.
+If you’re a man of your word and come through with what you say, people will notice a trend in your character and actions.

-> _An ounce of performance is worth pounds of promises. — Mae West_
+An ounce of performance is worth pounds of promises.

-* * *

-_Originally published at_ <a href="http://www.basicdrop.com/posts/why-not-make-promises" target="_blank" rel="noopener noreferrer"><em>www.basicdrop.com</em></a> _on October 14, 2014._

-Featured Image: <a href="http://iheartinspiration.com/quotes/dont-make-me-any-promises-that-you-dont-intend-to-keep/" target="_blank" rel="noopener noreferrer">http://iheartinspiration.com/quotes/dont-make-me-any-promises-that-you-dont-intend-to-keep/</a>